dunky11/react-saas-template/README.md

 * [Aos](https://github.com/michalsnik/aos) - Animations based on viewport
 * [React-Cropper](https://github.com/roadmanfong/react-cropper) - Cropper for the image uploads

+## Things im currently working on

+* Making the WaveBorder responsive
+* Transitioning from the GlobalStyles component to Materia-UIs Box component
+* Improving reusability of components

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/dunky11/react-saas-template/blob/master/LICENSE) file for details